 Gideon had worked hard at clearing the overgrown brush.
-At times he thought his back might break, but the feelings he had for his new bride drove him on late into the evenings.
-When he had finished, he set about plowing and planting the cleared field.
-With his small savings, he had put aside while riding for the JB Ranch up in the northern plains, he purchased twenty head of livestock, nails, pine planks, and poles, and once he had settled the cattle Gideon set about repairing the corral; it took all of three days to replace the poles that lay scattered over the ground, crooked, and snapped from dry rot.
+At times he thought his back might break, but his feelings for his new bride drove him on late into the evenings.
+When Gideon had finished, he set about plowing and planting the cleared field.
+With his small savings, he had put aside while riding for the JB Ranch up in the northern plains, Gideon purchased twenty head of livestock, nails, pine planks and poles.
+After he had put the cattle out to graze he set about repairing the corral; it took all of three days to replace the poles that lay scattered across the ground, crooked and snapped from dry rot.

 The sun had sunk to the horizon, and the light was darkening by the time Gideon returned.
 As he approached the farm, he felt an uneasy stillness about the house for each time he returned Glenda would be at the front door patiently waiting for him.

 The image of his wife lying on the floor filled the deepest chambers of his mind.
-She had fought hard to save her life, the kitchen utensils lay everywhere, and the chairs from the kitchen table lay overturned and scattered around the room.
-Gideon dropped to her side, whispering her name hopefully.
+She had fought hard to save her life.
+The kitchen utensils lay everywhere, and the chairs from the kitchen table lay overturned and scattered around the room.
+Gideon dropped to her side, whispering her name, hopefully.
 He knelt on the floor, holding her body in the cup of his elbow, his right-hand cradling her head gently against his chest.
 The front of her apron was awash with her blood.
-He didn’t need a doctor to tell him she had taken a severe beaten, abused, and then shot in the belly.
+He didn’t need a doctor to tell him she had been beaten, abused, and then shot in the belly.

 Slowly she opened her swollen eyes as a sibilant sound passed over her torn and inflamed lips.
 Gideon drew back sharply as he thought her to be dead.

-Little spittle's of blood popped from her mouth as she strove to speak.
-‘They … came from the north.”
+Little spittle’s of blood popped from her mouth as she strove to speak.
+“They … they came from the north.”